KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 Let’s say you’re looking at a car with a price of $30,000.

-<b>Leasing it for 3 years:</b> about $450/month, and you simply return it when done.
+**Leasing it for 3 years:** about $450/month, and you simply return it when done.

-<b>Buying it:</b> around $600/month, but after 3 years, it’s worth about $20,000, which you can sell or trade in.
+**Buying it:** around $600/month, but after 3 years, it’s worth about $20,000, which you can sell or trade in.

 <h3 class="header-branding">Comparison matrix</h3>